W.P. Carey (WPC)

 nullAI Analysis | Feedback

-Jason E. Fox, Chief Executive Officer
+Jason E. Fox, Chief Executive Officer, President and Board Member

 Toni Sanzone, Chief Financial Officer

-Toni Sanzone was appointed Chief Financial Officer in 2017.
-In this role, she is responsible for overseeing vital financial and risk mitigation functions across the U.S. and Europe, including accounting, financial reporting, information technology, internal audit, tax, and treasury.
-Ms. Sanzone has also served as Chief Financial Officer of Net Lease Office Properties (NYSE: NLOP) since September 2023 and previously as CFO of CPA:18 – Global until its merger with W. P. Carey in August 2022.
-Prior to joining W. P. Carey in 2013, she served as Corporate Controller at iStar Inc., a publicly traded REIT that was acquired by Safehold in 2023.
-She also held various accounting and financial reporting roles at Bed Bath & Beyond Inc. and worked in assurance and advisory services at Deloitte LLP.
+Toni Sanzone was appointed Chief Financial Officer in 2017, having previously served as interim CFO since October 2016.
+She joined W. P. Carey in 2013 as Corporate Controller and was named Chief Accounting Officer in 2015.
+In her current role, Ms. Sanzone oversees vital financial and risk mitigation functions across the U.S. and Europe, including accounting, financial reporting, information technology, internal audit, tax, and treasury.
+She has also served as Chief Financial Officer of Net Lease Office Properties (NYSE: NLOP) since September 2023 and was CFO of CPA:18 – Global until its merger with W. P. Carey in August 2022.
+Before joining W. P. Carey, Ms. Sanzone served as Corporate Controller at iStar Inc., a publicly traded REIT acquired by Safehold in 2023, from 2006 to 2013.
+She also held various accounting and financial reporting roles at Bed Bath & Beyond Inc. from 2004 to 2006, and was in the assurance and advisory services practice of Deloitte LLP from 1998 to 2004.
+Ms. Sanzone is a Certified Public Accountant.

-Gino M. Sabatini, Head of Investments
+Gino M. Sabatini, Managing Director, Head of Investments

 AI Analysis | Feedback